Sammy Habte

-Asmeron Habte (born 14 October 1983) is a German former professional footballer who played as a defender or midfielder.
+Asmeron Habte (born 14 October 1983) is an Eritrean-German former professional footballer who played as a defender or midfielder.

+Early life

+Habte moved from the Province of Eritrea to Germany as a child.

 Club career

-Habte started his career with German second division side Eintracht Trier, where he made one league appearance.
+Habte started his career with 2.
+Bundesliga side Eintracht Trier, where he made one league appearance.
 On 25 May 2003, he debuted for Eintracht Trier in a 1–0 loss to Union Berlin.
 After that, he signed for Victoria Rosport in Luxembourg, helping them qualify for the 2005 UEFA Intertoto Cup.
 After that, he signed for German seventh division club DJK St. Matthias Trier.

 International career

 Habte is eligible to represent Eritrea internationally.

+Personal life

+After retiring he worked as a groundskeeper.
+He also worked as a youth football manager.